 The standard practice; memorization, memorization, and more memorization, taught me nothing.
 I learned almost nothing memorizing answers for teachers, who often times asked, that I simply repeat the views they themselves held.
-While I will admit, some of my public educators did in fact take the time to inspire me as a child, most did not.
-In fact most of my teachers growing up, pushed me away from learning entirely, due to their close minded and rigid styles of practice, administered by the US Board of Education.
+While I will admit, some of my public educators did in fact take the time to motivate me as a child, most did not.
+In fact most of my teachers growing up pushed me away from learning altogether, due to close minded and rigid styles of practice, administered by the US Board of Education.

 For this reason, I can also attest first hand that CHEATING is becoming a crippling issue in American public schools today….
 This is a practice, that I believe is an offset of outdated education techniques… Cheating in public schools is something I think has long been overlooked by the U.S. Board of Education!

-I saw dozens of students cheat themselves and their schools, from their very own education, simply because the Board of Education has for so long taught our students in such outdated fashions.
-It felt so cumbersome to memorize and repeat, memorize and repeat, because today’s American classroom is so mundane and monotonous!
+It felt so cumbersome, to memorize and repeat, memorize and repeat, because today’s American classroom is so mundane and monotonous!

 My school started at 7:15am…….
 Well, after waking up at 5:30am, waiting for the bus at 6am, arriving to school at 7am and missing breakfast due to time constraints….
 I was half awake most days by the time 1st period rolled around….
 How are we to spark the minds of students, as adults, when teenagers in high school can barely stay awake!